Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 This is where the decision gets interesting.
 You want a pad that handles routine daily driving acceptably but still has the heat capacity for sustained hard braking on a mountain road or a fast B-road.
 The performance street category — semi-metallic or high-performance ceramic blends — is built for exactly this use case.

-Hawk HPS (High Performance Street) is the most commonly cited name in this space, and for good reason: it runs in a temperature window of roughly 100–480 °C, which covers a spirited street session without requiring a full warm-up lap.
+Hawk HPS (High Performance Street) is the most commonly cited name in this space, and for good reason: it runs in a temperature window of roughly 100–480°C (212–896°F), which covers a spirited street session without requiring a full warm-up lap.
 EBC Yellowstuff is another well-regarded option in this tier, offering strong initial bite for a street compound and good rotor compatibility.
 Project Mu NS400 is a Japanese alternative that has become popular with owners who want OEM-quality engineering with a performance edge — it runs quieter than many Western performance pads and is a regular recommendation in JDM community circles for this exact reason.

 Expect more dust than a ceramic daily-driver pad and check rotor compatibility before buying — some performance compounds will chew through rotors faster than standard replacements.